jaiarobotics/jaiabot/src/doc/markdown/page91_customer_deploy_custom_software.md

 ## Debugging

 * Make sure if you are upgrading that you do the entire fleet or stop the services on the systems you are not using
-* This will limit any unexpected issues as mismatched dccl packets cannot be interpretted
+* This will limit any unexpected issues as mismatched dccl packets cannot be interpreted
 * If you get errors during this upgrade process please contact your Jaia representative